 This Acceptable Use Policy does not give rise to any rights of compensation or claims against the Registry howsoever caused.

-Victims of any breaches or infringements of this .eco Acceptable Use Policy are encouraged to contact the Registry with specific complaint(s) at abuse@home.eco in order that the Registry may investigate the matter.
+Victims of any breaches or infringements of this .eco Acceptable Use Policy are encouraged to contact the Registry with specific complaint(s) at abuse@bigroom.eco in order that the Registry may investigate the matter.
 The Registry does not guarantee a reply or that any action will be taken.
 If the Registry in its sole discretion finds that any of the terms herein have been breached then the Registry may suspend, lock or cancel the registration.

 The Registry must take into account all applicable laws, rules and regulations in the jurisdictions where it operates.
 As such the Registry reserves the right to deny or cancel registrations based upon relevant sanctions, programs or standards administered and/or supported in other jurisdictions.